psu-epl/psu-epl.github.com/LPKF.md

         The import dialog will show a list of the four data files.
 There is a column labeled 'Layer/Template' which maps each data file to a processing layer.
 These fields should be set to TopLayer, BottomLayer, BoardOutline, and DrillUnplated, respectively.
     * check Excellon scale

+        The Excellon format is ambiguous regarding scale; the software must be told how the data was generated.
+The options which must be set are:

+        * Unit (inches or millimeters)
+        * Values (set to Absolute, not relative)
+        * Leading/Trailing zero supression (Omit Leading/Omit Trailing)
+        * Digits (where the decimal place is implied; this is determined by the output settings of the PCB CAD software)

+        When these things are set properly, the picture of the board will have holes which appear in the correct places relative to the Gerber drawings.

 * Add fiducials
     Fiducials are holes used to align the blank during processing, typically when the board is flipped to do the second side.
 There are two ways to do fiducials:
     * Use existing holes